-First Bankers Trust Company, N.A. is a community-oriented financial institution, which traces its beginnings to 1946, operates 10 banking facilities in Adams, Hancock, McDonough, Sangamon and Schuyler counties in West Central Illinois.
+First Bankers Trust Company, N.A., a community-oriented financial institution which traces its beginnings to 1946, operates 10 banking facilities in Adams, Hancock, McDonough, Sangamon and Schuyler counties in West Central Illinois.

 First Bankers Trust Services, Inc. is a national provider of fiduciary services to individual retirement accounts, personal trusts, and employee benefit trusts.
-The Trust Company is headquartered in Quincy, Illinois and operates facilities in Chicago, IL, St. Peters, MO, Phoenix, AZ, Philadelphia, PA and Springfield, IL.
+The Trust Company is headquartered in Quincy, Illinois and operates facilities in Hinsdale, IL, St. Peters, MO, Phoenix, AZ, Philadelphia, PA and Atlanta, GA.

-FBIL Statutory Trust I, FBIL Statutory Trust II and FBIL Statutory Trust II were capitalized in September 2000 and 2003 and August 2004, respectively, for the purpose of issuing Company Obligated Mandatorily Redeemable Preferred Securities.
+FBIL Statutory Trust II and FBIL Statutory Trust III were capitalized in September 2003 and August 2004, respectively, for the purpose of issuing Company Obligated Mandatorily Redeemable Preferred Securities.